 The repository's printed maps are arranged geographically.
 A checklist of printed, non-New Jersey maps is available at the New Jersey Room reference desk.
 These maps must be requested via call slips.

 Many printed maps of New Jersey, its regions, counties and municipalities, including most maps acquired through 1980, are listed in Guide to New Jersey Maps in Special Collections and Archives (SNCLNJ GA195.N5C37 1986) available at the New Jersey Room reference desk.
-Unlike the repository's other maps, most of these are available in two map cases in the New Jersey Room.
+An abbreviated edition of the Guide to New Jersey Maps is also available.
+Unlike the repository's other maps, which must be paged, most of the ones listed in the Guide are directly accessible in two map cases in the New Jersey Room.
 Printed maps of New Jersey (of all dates) acquired from 1980 to 1994 are held in closed stacks; call slip requests for these uncataloged maps should specify a geographical area.
-Maps from 1995 and later, plus selectedearlier ones, are cataloged in the Library Catalog; these, too, must be requested via call slips.
+Maps from 1995 and later, plus selected earlier ones, are cataloged in the Library Catalog; these, too, must be requested via call slips.
 Finally, a selection of large, nineteenth century maps of New Jersey regions, counties and municipalities, formerly in poor condition but now conserved, are listed in a finding aid available at the New Jersey Room reference desk.
 These items, which also must be requested by call slips, are frequently in the form of wall maps and may be viewed only one at a time.

 Printed aerial views of New Jersey municipalities that also include street names are included in the map collection and not in the repository's pictorial collection.
 Approximately two dozen of the New Jersey aerial views held are originals; the numerous others in the collection consist of reduced photostatic reproductions of views held by other libraries.
 A checklist of the aerial views, which are also known as bird's eye views, is available at the New Jersey Room reference desk; use call slips to request these maps.
 For many of the aerial views, an online version is available from the Library of Congress.